 Blockchain Is Not Cryptocurrency

 One of the most popular implementations of blockchain right now is in cryptocurrency, such as Bitcoin.
 While Bitcoin is an important aspect to the adoption of blockchain, it’s only one form of technology implementation.
-Cryptocurrency was just a byproduct of the blockchain technology.
+Cryptocurrency is just a byproduct of the blockchain technology.
 Blockchain can be used for a multitude of different applications, including anything that needs a high level of online security.

 One cornerstone of Bitcoin and cryptocurrency is the anonymity factor.
 Anyone can partake in the blockchain, and their money or data is secure thanks to the immutability of the block hashes.
 However, this is fundamentally different from blockchain that is being developed in business sectors.
 There are a few enterprise blockchains emerging with specific applications and use cases.
 One such blockchain developed by The Linux Foundation, called Hyperledger Fabric, has introduced the ability to create private channels inside the distributed ledger.
 This allows the user to share private data with a specific party through private channels and IDs.
 These types of progressions and applications are the engines that drive business under the hood and are continuous and accelerating.

 Blockchain and its Promises, Successes, and Failures for Credentialing

 Blockchain is a diverse new technology that is currently only used at a basic level.
 Think websites in 1995.
 To use blockchain at its full capacity, it takes developers learning, understanding, and adapting the different uses and implementations.

 At the moment, blockchain is the “un-hackable” golden goose in Silicon Valley due to its decentralized nature.
 Currently, there is no way to create a “fake” credential with the use of blockchain because the algorithm creates an unrepeatable, indelible verification when a new badge is added to the chain.